What type of GMC registration is required for entry to the 2-year Foundation Programme (F1)?

 What are the deadlines for booking/completing PLAB 1 and PLAB 2?

-UKFP 2024 entry: You do not need to complete PLAB 1 and/or 2 at the time of making your eligibility application.
-There are several deadlines in the Eligibility timeline for completing and booking PLAB in the eligibility guidance.
+There are several deadlines in the Eligibility timeline for completing PLAB which can be found on the UKFPO website.
 Evidence must be submitted by the deadlines to the UKFPO Helpdesk.

-If you have any questions about PLAB please email PLAB@gmc-uk.org.
-And if you have any questions about the Foundation Programme, please email helpdesk@foundationprogramme.nhs.uk.
+If you have any questions about PLAB please email PLAB@gmc-uk.org and if you have any questions about the Foundation Programme, please email helpdesk@foundationprogramme.nhs.uk.

 Do I need to sit PLAB to obtain provisional registration with the GMC?